About six years ago, I needed someone to proof my book before self-publishing.

 I started googling.

-For a profession that’s meant to clarify language, the title “editor” can be pretty unclear.
+For a profession that’s meant to clarify, the title “editor” can be pretty unclear.
 It can mean different things in different situations — and when you need one, it pays to know exactly who it is you need to hire.

-At a newspaper, it’s an editor.
+At a newspaper, that’s an editor.
 They assign story ideas, shape stories in progress, and cut what’s not working.

 You have some content, but it’s rough around the edges.
 Your message not be clear, or it’s not creating the right impact as written.

-At a newspaper, an associate editor might help shape stories after the writer has turned them in, making notes and asking for rewrites.
+At a newspaper, an section or associate editor might help shape stories after a writer has turned them in, making notes and asking for rewrites.
 They might rewrite sections themselves and write the headlines.